 Northeast Seattle areas including Wedgwood grew very slowly over many decades.
 The biggest growth in Wedgwood came after World War Two ended in 1945, when serviceman returned home from the war and got married.
 These young couples looked for housing to start their new lives.
-Wedgwood began to acquire its neighborhood name in that era, after developer Albert Balch filed a plat of houses called Wedgwood in 1941.
+Wedgwood began to acquire its neighborhood name in that era, after developer Albert Balch filed a plat of land and built houses called Wedgwood in 1941.
 Wedgwood did not fully come into the Seattle City Limits until the 1950s.

 On the census of 1880, homesteaders in Wedgwood such as Capt.
 DeWitt C. Kenyon were listed in the Lake Washington Precinct.
 In the year 1900 the census recorded those in northeast Seattle as part of the Yesler Precinct, a reference to the sawmill village which had sprung up; Yesler later became Laurelhurst.